LightningStrike83/singer_d_beyond_l_sports/README.md

 11/30/22 D- Added info for France with an image 11/30/22 L- Added info for USA with an image, some coding cleanup 11/30/22 D- Changed some layout stuff
+11/30/22 D- (After class) Changed even more of the layout so it looks more unique

 Credits
 Singer, Dan